 Houston, TX Amusement Park Injury Lawyers

 If you need a lawyer for an injury at an amusement park, we can help.
-Amusement parks are a very popular attraction can be a great adventure for families and young people.
+Amusement parks are a very popular attraction and can be a great adventure for families and young people.
 However, when not managed and maintained properly, they can be a danger to the public.
 According to the Federal Consumer Product Safety Commission, 51 people were killed on mobile amusement park rides from 1987 to 2000.
-In 2004, approximately 2,500 people sustained a personal injury on amusement park rides requiring emergency medical care with children compromising one half of those victims.
-These numbers do not reflect the countless amusement park patrons that do not seek emergency medical treatment after an accident on an attraction.
+In 2004, approximately 2,500 people sustained a personal injury on amusement park rides requiring emergency medical care with children compromising one-half of those victims.
+These numbers do not reflect the countless amusement park patrons that do not seek emergency medical treatment after an accident at an attraction.
 Nor do these numbers reflect the patrons injured on rides permanently affixed to a site.

-Prolonging medical attention can result in a long-term injury.
+Prolonging medical attention can result in long-term injury.
 Injuries such as whiplash, neck and back problems, heart problems, internal injuries, and broken bones if left untreated can lead to complications later in life.